Skip to content

 39. Tools – Google will suggest search terms during the build of an ad group.
 The system will look at your website and show you a list of potential search terms that people often look for.
 Another tool that you may want to consider is the keyword planner (mentioned above).
 It will show you the number of monthly searches and different ideas for search terms to add to your campaign.
 Search Engine Land has a great article on the keyword planner.

 43. Search Terms – Once you’ve set up a mixture of the above keyword match types, you’ll be able to see exactly what people have typed in during a search query.
 Under the keywords tab, select ‘search terms’.
-You can then add these to your campaign as exact match keywords to increase coverage and decrease costs.
+You can then add these to your campaign as exact-match keywords to increase coverage and decrease costs.
 You can also add some queries that may have been irrelevant to you as a negative keyword.

 44. Negative Keywords – The importance of negative keywords can’t be stressed enough.
 They stop you from showing for queries that you don’t want to appear for.
 If you have a broad match modified keyword for ‘+install’, you will appear for ‘how to install a boiler’.
-A click from this query won’t result in a conversion but will have cost you money.
+A click from this query won’t result in a conversion but will cost you money.
 Here at Be Seen Be Found I can help you with setting up your generic negative keywords and continuous monitoring – just ask!

 AdWords Reporting